28356715/flow_vue3_elementplus_scaffolding/README.md

 - flow_vue3_elementplus_scaffolding: is an integrated Flow, Vue3, ElementPlus web application scaffolding that can help you quickly get into Flow DApp project development.

 -  For more information about Flow, see:: [Flow Website](https://flow.com/) <br/>
+-  It includes an example of connecting to a wallet and an example of interacting with the flow chain that will help you get started quickly.<br/>
+- ElementPlus is a component library that helps to make DApp development more efficient.

 ## 1. Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: